MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Update-NetworkController.md

 ### -Update
 Specifies the type of update.
 Valid values are:

 - Default.
-Compares inbox version with running version.
-Updates only if inbox version is higher.
+Compares the inbox version with the running version.
+Updates only if the inbox version is higher.
-  Cluster and Service Fabric are updated only if cluster was deployed through **Install-NetworkController**.
+  Cluster and Service Fabric are updated only if the cluster was deployed through **Install-NetworkController**.

   This is the default update type.

 - Application.
-Update only the application.
+Updates only the application.
-  Application is updated only if inbox (template) version is higher than running version.
+  Application is updated only if the inbox (template) version is higher than the running version.

 - Cluster.
-Update only the cluster.
+Updates only the cluster.

-  If the cluster was installed through **Install-NetworkController**, cluster and Service Fabric are updated only if inbox version is higher than the installed version.
+  If the cluster was installed through **Install-NetworkController**, the cluster and Service Fabric are updated only if the inbox version is higher than the installed version.

   If the cluster was not installed through **Install-NetworkController**, Service Fabric is updated only if the inbox (CAB) version is higher than the installed version.